Speech Therapy Diagnosis

 So….this post may be controversial but I decided it needed to be written anyway.
+Is a speech therapy diagnosis necessary?

 I’m just going to say it….I wish we could get rid of diagnoses all together!
 So many parents email me concerned and scared about their child’s diagnosis, scores on a standardized test, age equivalents (which are junk anyway), etc…